 The Group measures financial instruments, such as derivatives, at fair value at each balance sheet date.
-Also, fair values of financial instruments measured at amortised cost are disclosed in Note 16.
 The fair value of non-financial assets including investment properties is determined for the purpose of the impairment test and for disclosure purposes.
 Investment property fair value is disclosed in Note 10.